camillegaanan/CED-CRNN/README.md

 Run the first and only cell in DataAugmentation.ipynb.
 This will create two new csv files named `data.csv` and `train_aug.csv` under the  same hierarchy of the notebook.
 Three text files named `train.txt`,`val.txt`, and `test.txt` will also be created under raw > doctors > split.

-On your command line, navigate to the location where you extracted `main.zip`.
+On your command line, navigate to the location where you extracted `CED-CRNN.zip`.

 After that, open the virtual environment with:
 `.venv\Scripts\activate`